JohanssonRein/JohanssonRein.github.io/_talks/2025-06-01-survivalanalysis.md

 * Description of the talk:

-  * A multi-state model based on Kaplan-Meier estimator, counting processes, stochastic processes and Aalen-Johansen estimator.
+  * Counting processes, martingale theory, stochastic processes and the asymptotic properties of Nelson-Aalen; Kaplan-Meier estimators.

 * The slides is still under construction.